simp/simp-doc/docs/changelogs/latest.rst

 SIMP ISO
 ^^^^^^^^

-* Fixed a bug in which the ``SYSIMAGE`` variable was missing in the sample kickstart files.
+* Fixed a bug in which the generated disk encryption key used to encrypt the disk during a client kickstart was not being stored in the ``/boot`` partition.
+This rendered the client unusable, as the disk was effectively permanently locked with an unknown key.
+The source of the problem was a missing ``SYSIMAGE`` variable in the sample, client kickstart file.

 Modules Replacements